SildurFX/Switchdeck/README.md

 * `launch-steam.sh` contains several launch commands.
 Feel free to tweak them to fit your needs.
 Changing `STEAMDECK_MODE="false"` to `true` at the top enables steamdeck / big picture mode.
 * `wineesync` is force-disabled in `launch-steam.sh` because it causes crashes with dxvk / vulkan.
 * If a game crashes on launch or has broken graphics (mostly 32 bit games) use opengl instead: `PROTON_USE_WINED3D=1 %command%`.
+* For older games, you may need to force Proton 10+ in the settings, as Steam often defaults to unsupported older versions.
 * `launch-steamRT3.sh` can be used to run Steam in a container (RT3 Beta).
 For this to work, your Proton installation must be patched: Copy `runtime-helper.sh` and `toolmanifest.vdf` from your `compatibilitytools.d` folder into your Proton folder.

 ---